Free Initial Assessment

 Parental Responsibility Order

-If those who already have parental responsibility do not consent to giving you Parental Responsibility, you can apply for a court order.
+If those who already have parental responsibility do not consent to giving you Parental Responsibility, you can apply for a parental responsibility order.
 For example, you must have a solid connection with the child as their father, step-parent, or second same-sex parent.
 The court’s decision will be based on the child’s best interests.

 When can parental rights be removed?